jorgebucaran/nvm.fish/README.md

 Not [_that_](https://github.com/nvm-sh/nvm) POSIX-compatible script.
 Designed for [Fish](https://fishshell.com), this tool helps you manage multiple active versions of Node on a single local environment.
 Quickly install and switch between runtimes without cluttering your home directory or breaking system-wide scripts.

-- No dependencies, no setup, no clutter—it just works.
 - 100% Fish—quick & easy to contribute to or change.
 - <kbd>Tab</kbd>-completable seamless shell integration.
 - `.node-version` and `.nvmrc` support.